danbev/learning-v8/notes/intro.md

 ### Task
 A task is a function that can be scheduled by placing the task on the callback queue.
-This is done be WebAPIs like `setTimeout` and `setInterval`.
+This is done by WebAPIs like `setTimeout` and `setInterval`.
 When the event loop starts executing tasks it will run all the tasks that are currently in the task queue.
 Any new tasks that get scheduled by WebAPI function calls are only pushed onto the queue but will not be executed until